 Umpire Coaching and Accreditation

-Beginner umpires should complete the community umpire accreditation, then have a practical, on-field assessment when ready.
+All umpires should be familiar with various online resources for umpire education.
+The main resource for accreditation is http://www.hockeyvictoria.org.au/GAME-DEVELOPMENT/HockeyEd/Courses-and-Education.
+Another useful resource is the official FIH rulebook which can be downloaded, at no charge, to your phone.
+Search “rules of hockey” in your Apps store to find it.
+Beginner umpires should complete the community umpire accreditation, then can get started at either U10 or U12 level.
+A practical, on-field assessment when ready can be arranged.
 Readiness can take a few weeks or months, depending on the confidence and ability of the umpire to officiate at the U12 district level.

 Senior Match Rosters

-Technical bench and Technical Officer Development
+Technical Bench and Technical Officer Development